A Home Inspection, Why?

 We have a general information New Construction Homes page and about 8 other new construction information pages.
 There are pages about 16 Las Vegas Home Builders with tips and inside information.
 Also, see the blog about 7 Reasons Why You Should Use A New Construction Realtor.
 Feel free to use our New Construction Home Search- it gives you a good idea about what’s out there.
 The program doesn’t filter well sometimes, so feel free to call us, and we can email you homes.

-This blog was written by Terri Grosse.
-Terri and her husband/partner, Kurt, are a 25+ year Southern Nevada Top-Producing Real Estate Team.
+This blog was written by Kurt and Terri Grosse.
+Kurt and his wife/partner, Terri, are a Southern Nevada Top-Producing Real Estate Team with over 25 years of experience.
 Kurt was a Nevada P.E., C.E.
 Engineer for 10 years before joining Terri selling Las Vegas Real Estate in 1996.
 Kurt’s construction experience and real estate knowledge make him the best new-home Realtor in town.
-Kurt and Terri both provide you with unique services as a completely free benefit to your investment and for your family.
+Kurt and Terri provide you with unique services as a completely free benefit to your investment and for your family.